zixinyang9109/LiverMatch/README.md

 ### Important note to train and test on other datasets

-In our following works, we found that, to get correspondence-based methods using KPConv to work correctly on other datasets, attentions are needed to:
+In our following works, we found that to get correspondence-based methods using KPConv to work correctly on other datasets, attentions are needed to:

 1. Normalize and voxelize the point clouds properly.
 2. Adjust the hyperparameter "init_sampling" required for KPConv to allow downsampling for different scales.
-3. If RANSAC ICP implemented in open3D is used to estimate the transformation, the hyperparameter "max_correspondence_distance" should be set properly.
+3. If RANSAC ICP implemented in open3D is used to estimate the transformation, the hyperparameter "max_correspondence_distance" should be appropriately set.
 Otherwise, SVD is suggested.

-This is an exploration work, and the method do have limitations.
-However, this simple method should work reasonably if the above attention has been paid, even compared to more sophisticated techniques.
+This is an exploration work, and the method does have limitations.
+However, this simple method should work reasonably well if the above attention has been paid, even compared to more sophisticated techniques.

 Please feel free to send an email to yy8898@rit.edu for questions.